Interference theory: Brain structures

-The leading experimental technique for studying proactive interference in the brain is the “recent-probes” task.
+The leading experimental technique for studying proactive interference in the brain is the "recent-probes" task.
 Initially, this is when participants must commit a set of items to memory.
 They then ask them to recall a specific item.
 Assessing them is shown by a probe.
 Thus, using recent-probes task and fMRIs, the brain mechanisms involved in resolving proactive interference identify as the ventrolateral prefrontal cortex and the left anterior prefrontal cortex.

 Research

 With lists

 Researchers have studied the joint influence of proactive and retroactive interference using a list of items to be remembered.
-As expected, recall was hampered by increasing the number of items in a given list.
+As expected, the recall was hampered by increasing the number of items in a given list.
 Proactive interference also affected learning when dealing with multiple lists.
-Researchers had participants learn a list of 10 paired adjectives.
+Researchers had participants learn a list of ten paired adjectives.
 The experimenters would consider a list to be learned if the participant could correctly recall eight of the ten items.
 After two days, participants could recall close to 70% of the items.
 However, those asked to memorize a new list the day after learning the first one had a recall of only 40%.
 Those who learned a third list recalled 25% of the items.
 Therefore, proactive interference affected the correct recall of the last list learned, because of the previous one, or two.
 In terms of forgetting, the effect of proactive interference was supported by further studies using different methods.
-The effect of proactive interference was reduced when the test was immediate and when the new target list was obviously different from the previously learned lists.
+The effect of proactive interference was reduced when the test was immediate and when the new target list was different from the previously learned lists.